mehrad/smart-pension-challenge/README.md

 If you want you can run Rspec to generate coverage or use rubocop.

-rubocop supposed to be installed via the afformentioned  `bundle` command but if by anychance it is not a case for you please install rubocop manually like this `gem install rubocop`; howeveer, i won't recommend it.
+rubocop supposed to be installed via the afformentioned  `bundle` command but if by anychance it is not a case for you please install rubocop manually like this `gem install rubocop`; however, I won't recommend it.

 ```shell
 bundle exec rspec